ArthurSrz/insideLLMsmind/README.md

 ![Animation - 1696517035167 (2)](https://github.com/ArthurSrz/insideLLMsmind/assets/55806298/39d7326f-5612-469b-bae8-79b7cd25878b)

+Details about the app on my research notebook : https://dataflow.hypotheses.org/1068

 Inside LLMs mind is a small app to demonstrate that LLMs are not essentially black boxes that gives out smart anwers out of the fog.
 They can be carefully crafted and designed to answer specific needs.